Back to the archive

 1. Days 1-2: validate funnel events and definitions.

-2. Days 3-5: inspect weakest stage with qualitative evidence.
+2. Days 3-5: inspect the weakest stage with qualitative evidence.

 EcomToolkit’s view